WHAT IS IN THIS LEAFLET

 - Climara 75

-The suffixes “25”, “50”, ”75” and “100” refer to the daily amount of oestradiol transferred via the skin to your body from the respective Climara patch.
+The suffixes '25”, “50”,”75” and “100” refer to the daily amount of estradiol transferred via the skin to your body from the respective Climara patch.

 Not all strengths may be marketed.